Asakusa Kannon Senso-ji Buddhist Temple

 Introduction

-The Sensō-ji temple 浅草寺, also known as Asakusa Kannon 浅草観音, is an ancient Buddhist temple in Tokyo's Asakusa area.
-It is the city's oldest and one of its most popular temples.
+The Sensoji temple 浅草寺, also known as Asakusa Kannon 浅草観音, is an ancient Buddhist temple in Tokyo's Asakusa area.
+It is the city's oldest and one of Japan's most popular Buddhist temples.
 It is a vital center of Buddhism that attracts about 30 million visitors yearly.

 Story of Tokyo's Oldest Temple

-In the year 628, two brothers, Takenari and Hamanari Hinokuma, were fishing on the Sumida River.
-One day, they heard a command from heaven to cast their nets and found a golden statue in them.
-When they returned to their village, which is nowadays Asakusa, they showed the statue to the village headman Nakatomo Haji, and he realized they found a statue of Avalokitesvara Bodhisattva (Sho Kanzeon Bosatsu), also known as Kannon.
-The village headman was so impressed by the statue that he became a devoted believer in Bodhisattva Kannon and practiced Buddhism for the rest of his life.
+In the year 628, two brothers, Takenari Hinokuma 檜前竹成 and Hamanari Hinokuma 檜前浜成, were fishing on the Sumida River 隅田川.
+One day, they heard a divine command from the heavens to cast their nets.
+When they pulled them in, they discovered a golden statue.
+When they returned to their village, which is nowadays Asakusa, they showed the statue to the village headman Nakatomo Hajino 土師中知, and he realized the brothers found a statue of Avalokitesvara Bodhisattva 聖観世音菩薩, also known as Kannon 観音.
+The sight of the statue moved the village headman so much that he became a devoted follower of Bodhisattva Kannon, dedicating the rest of his life to Buddhist practice and faith.
 He took vows as a Buddhist priest and turned his house into a temple to worship Kannon.
-This event marks the birth of Tokyo's oldest temple and the start of Sensō-ji's history.
+This event marks the birth of Tokyo's oldest temple and the start of Sensoji's history.

 Location of the Temple